auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 In other words, targeting a new framework/language or runtime has been very expensive, so most companies have been focused on providing a good enough baseline.
 At the same time, only a few have had the resources to invest in specific verticals.

-Today, most [DXI companies](https://kenneth.io/post/developer-experience-infrastructure-dxi) focus on helping companies with the general baseline, while a few startups are carving out niches by targeting specific verticals.
-However, with the arrival of AI, I think there’s a new frontier emerging, and the key unlock here is new capabilities enabled by AI.

 ## What’s changing?

 With the arrival of AI, we have started to see the realized impact of the rise of [Software 3.0](https://medium.com/@itamar_f/software-3-0-the-era-of-intelligent-software-development-acd3cafe6cd7), where we are going through one of the few fundamental paradigm/platform shifts in our industry, as we are transitioning from a world where 80% of all code is written by humans to a reality where the majority of code will be authored by AIs and Agents.